Azula: Firebending

-Azula is highly skilled in firebending, which utilizes Chinese martial arts techniques of Changquan, Shaolinquan, Lóng Xíng Mó Qiáo and Xing Yi Quan.
+Azula is highly skilled in firebending, which utilizes Chinese martial arts techniques of changquan, Shaolin kung fu, Southern Dragon kung fu and xingyiquan.
 The series' creators consulted a professional martial artist in the design of the show's fighting style.
-Azula is one of the most skilled firebenders in the show and is a very difficult person to defeat in single combat.
-Her excellent firebending abilities, hand-to-hand combat skills, intelligence, agility and charisma make her a formidable opponent.
+Azula is one of the most skilled firebenders in the show and she's a very difficult person to defeat in single combat.
+Her excellent firebending abilities, hand-to-hand combat skills, intelligence, speed, flexibility, agility and charisma make her a formidable opponent.

 Blue flames

 Azula is the only firebender who can produce blue flames, which are hotter and contain more energy (according to Planck's law) than those of other firebenders who bend normal orange flames.
 Her name is derived from azul, the Spanish, Galician and Portuguese word for blue.
 However, Azula could not produce blue fire as a young child, as shown in flashbacks.
-Similarly, her grandfather Azulon was never shown to wield blue flames despite his namesake implying otherwise.
+Similarly, her grandfather Azulon was never shown to wield blue flames despite his name implying otherwise.
 Azula can also use her firebending in previously unseen ways, such as jets of flames and whirling disks.
 She often firebends using only two fingers, rather than a closed fist or open hand common to other firebenders.
 Azula can fight for long periods of time without tiring.
 She is also able to generate powerful shields of swirling flames, which she uses to withstand the simultaneous combined attacks of Aang, Katara, Zuko and Toph.
 She is even able to charge up her fire before releasing it, as was seen during one fight with Aang.

 Azula is able to propel herself, using her flames, in a manner similar to a rocket.
-This ability has also been extended as a means to fly for short periods of time as seen in the Boiling Rock.
+This ability has also been extended as a means to fly for short periods of time as seen in "The Boiling Rock".
 She can also breathe fire, as shown when she is defeated by Katara and Zuko.